jpocwiar/GeneticVSTComposer/README.md

 - z inżynierki różne

 ## Schedule (tasks to be finished by the end of given week)
-- 4-10.03 - Concept proposal, literature analysis, planning
+- 4.03 - 10.03 - Concept proposal, literature analysis, planning
-- 11-17.03 - experiementing and choosing framework for VST creation, framework functionality analysis
+- 11.03 - 17.03 - experiementing and choosing framework for VST creation, framework functionality analysis
-- 18-24.03 - Implementation of basic genetic algorithm
+- 18.03 - 24.03 - Implementation of basic genetic algorithm
-- 25-31.03 - Creation of basic VST prototype with basic functionality
+- 25.03 - 31.03 - integration of the basic genetic algorithm and VST
-- 1.04 - 7.04 - integration of genetic algorithm and VST
+- 1.04 - 7.04 - Basic VST prototype with basic functionality
 - 8.04 - 14.04, 15.04 - 21.04 - Development of UI, improving functionality of genetic algorithm, optimization
 - 22.04 - 28.04 - Research and initial implementation of a synthesizer and prospects of controlling it with AI methods (i.e. Genetic Algorithm)
 - 29.04 - 5.05 - fajrancik